NoroffFEU/development-platforms/google-platforms-case-study.md

 Compared to a somewhat more simple tool for mapping user behavior on a website, like Hotjar, GA4 provides deeper insights and numbers.
 While on the other hand the heat maps provided by hotjar visualize the user behavior in a different and maybe more accurate way when it comes to improving the user experience.

+With that said and the vast popularity of google analytics in mind.
+Learning how to implement GA4 to a website and apply website tracking with the use of google tag manager could be of great benefit.
+Almost all businesses today have some form of website tracking, which they need to keep up with their competitors.
+With analytics being one of, if not the most popular one, chances are you will run into it sooner not later.

 ## Summary

 GA4 is a statistic and analysis tool which can be used by developers to get insights on users behaviors on a website.
 It provides different kinds of reports, which one can customize however one wants.